 There are seven club offices.
 Project spaces are bookable spaces and so any club requesting a project space will be required to book online.
 Only competitive clubs will be assigned to a designated project space.
 Office space in the Club Hub will be allocated to clubs for conducting office business.
 The committee strives to offer a fair and equitable allocation of office space.
 Clubs are required to share office spaces based on compatibility of clubs and the amount of space within each office.

 Application for club space is available online.
 Clubs must complete all information on the application and submit it by September 30, 2019.
 (Extended deadline)

 Space allocation is a privilege, not a right and is only for ratified clubs.
 There is no guarantee that your club/organization will receive space.
 Past history of space use does not automatically constitute a guarantee for allocation and/or renewal.
 For clubs who are allocated space, their signature on the application and contract constitutes agreement to the terms outlined in this document for the use of space and their agreement to abide by the policies and procedures of the Lassonde School of Engineering and York University.

 Allocation of space will be on an equitable basis for recognized student clubs.
 Depending on the number of applications, office space will be allocated based on the following criteria.

 - Application Form.

-- Purpose and need of space –Include your office hours.
+- Purpose and need of space – Your weekly office hours must be included.